Radiation, Medical and Health Physics

-Dr. Regina DeWitt uses thermally (TL) and optically stimulated luminescence (OSL) to study radiation in the environment.
+Regina DeWitt uses thermally (TL) and optically stimulated luminescence (OSL) to study radiation in the environment.
 Dr. DeWitt’s group works in a variety of research areas that include environmental, medical, and planetary/space applications.
 The group also investigates the properties of new materials and develops novel luminescence instrumentation.
-Moreover, a setup at the ECU Accelerator Laboratory is used to learn more about the basic physical processes of luminescence.
-Her group develops new techniques for accident dosimetry that enable a rapid response in the case of radiation emergencies.
+Furthermore, a setup in the Accelerator Laboratory is used to learn more about the basic physical processes of luminescence.
+Her group develops new techniques for accident dosimetry that enable a rapid response in the event of radiation-related emergencies.
 Additionally, they use TL and OSL to better understand the radiation environment in sediment and permafrost, or other extreme environments where microbial life may be found.
-Dr. DeWitt’s TL/OSL Laboratory accepts samples for sediment dating as part of ongoing projects (both undergraduate and graduate) at field sites in Antarctica, the Outer Banks in North Carolina, and other locations.
+Dr. DeWitt’s OSL Laboratory accepts samples for sediment-dating as part of ongoing projects (both undergraduate and graduate) at field sites in Antarctica, the Outer Banks in North Carolina, and other locations.

-Dr. Jae Jung is focused on the inventive field of medical and health physics.
-His research group uses a variety of techniques that include Monte Carlo simulation, advanced imaging and dosimetry, and radiation risk analysis to understand how radiation affects humans.
+The Radiation Instrumentation Laboratory is focused on the inventive field of medical and health physics.
+The laboratory uses a variety of techniques such as Monte Carlo simulation, advanced imaging and dosimetry, and radiation risk analysis to understand how radiation affects human physiology.
 Projects involve four-dimensional dose reconstruction during radiotherapy, secondary cancer risk assessment after radiation treatment, heart structure modeling, tumor tracking in Cyberknife, and microsphere brachytherapy.
-His laboratory houses primarily graduate-level projects; numerous students have presented their research with Dr. Jung at local meetings, international conferences, and in peer-reviewed journals.
+The laboratory houses primarily graduate-level projects; numerous students have presented their research at local meetings, international conferences, and in peer-reviewed journals.

 - high-energy heavy ion physics and the development of Monte Carlo transport models,